CharcoalStyles/questing-puzzles-flx/worklog.md

 # 2024-05-20 05:47:37

-Added ability to set the speed of the main particle effect in the `DamageEnemy` effect script.
+Added ability to set the speed of the main particle effect in the `Damage_Enemy` effect script.

 # 2024-05-18 22:44:15